Bheem-Works/Bheem-Works/README.md

 ### 👨‍💻 About Me

-Hi, I'm **Oman Rai**, a passionate developer and lifelong learner.
+Hi, I'm **Bhim magar**, a passionate developer and lifelong learner.
 I love exploring new technologies, building innovative projects, and sharing my knowledge with the community.

-- 🌱 Currently learning **Flutter, Cyber Security, Software Testing, Laravel, Ethical Hacking, Figma**
+- 🌱 Currently learning **Back-end, Ethical Hacking,Front-end, Figma**
-- 💡 Interested in **Web Development, Mobile Development, Testing Software, Practical Project**
+- 💡 Interested in **Web Development, Mobile Development, Practical Project**
 - 🎯 Goal for 2024: **Contribute to open-source projects and various community**
 - 🎮 Fun fact: **Crazy about Learning new stuff**